 As of July 11, 2022, the state Department of Public Health releases coronavirus case, death, and hospitalization data once per week, on Thursdays.
 It also releases vaccination data once per week, on Wednesdays.
 Below are charts based on recent reports that show how Massachusetts is doing in the battle against the coronavirus.
 The graphics take a state- and county-level view.
 You can find a town-by-town breakdown here.
 You can also find charts here that lay out how many vaccines have been distributed in Massachusetts, and to whom.

 The following derive from data included in the Massachusetts Department of Public Health’s weekly coronavirus public health dashboard.
-Data on breakthrough cases will be released each Tuesday.
-The rest of the dashboard is released on Thursday each week.

 Peter Bailey-Wells can be reached at firstname.lastname@example.org.
 Follow him on Twitter @pbaileywells.
 Daigo Fujiwara can be reached at email@example.com.
 Follow him on Twitter @DaigoFuji.
 Amanda Kaufman can be reached at firstname.lastname@example.org.
 Follow her on Twitter @amandakauf1.